chairielazizi/Deletia-Uninstaller/assets/README.md

 - `icon.png` - System tray icon (32x32px)
   - Used for the minimize-to-tray feature
-  - Simple "L" logo in light blue/white
+  - Simple "D" logo for Deletia in light blue/white